griffithlab/griffithlab.org/pages/team.md

 <h2 data-magellan-destination="Alumni">Alumni</h2>
 <a name="Alumni"></a>

+{% include team_member member_name="Alina" full_name="Alina Schmidt, BSc" bio='Alina is a PhD candidate in the Human and Statistical Genetics program at Washington University in St. Louis.
+She graduated from Brigham Young University in 2009 with a degree in Molecular Biology.' image="/assets/img/team/alina_schmidt.jpg" role="Graduate Student" %}

+{% include team_member member_name="Malik" full_name="Malik Sediqzad" bio='Malik has recently joined the lab for a summer research project as part of the Young Scientist Program.' image="/assets/img/team/malik_sediqzad.jpg" role="YSP Student" %}

 {% include team_member member_name="Ben" full_name="Ben Ainscough, BSc" bio='Ben successfully completed his PhD in the Human and Statistical Genetics program at Washington University in St. Louis.
 His research was focused on computational method development to improve the detection of biologically important somatic variants.
 Specifically, he was interested in applying machine learning algorithms to improve genomic analysis and enable precision medicine.
 Additionally, he led the team to create the <a href="http://docm.info">Database of Curated Mutations</a>, and was a primary contributor to <a href="http://dgidb.org">DGIdb</a> and <a href="http://civicdb.org">CIViC</a>.
 Ben received his BSc from Brigham Young University majoring in Bioinformatics with University Honors.
 In his free time, Ben enjoys mountain biking, watching BYU sports, and spending time with his wife and children.
 He is now a Data Scientist at Domo.' image="/assets/img/team/benjamin_ainscough.jpg" role="Graduate Student" %}